Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 - Android

-   To complete certain tasks, you need to set up access to your device microphone and camera.
+   To complete certain projects, you need to set up access to your device microphone and camera.
 You can allow access in your device settings.

    {% cut "Allow access in the settings" %}